 Quartz countertops are engineered stone surfaces – which means they are manufactured from stone or quartz particles and resin and pigment – to resemble stone – marble or granite.
 They are blended and formed into slabs.
 They are subjected to a large amount of pressure, and then cured and polished.
 Quartz counters can provide the look of stone surfaces – but with more durability.
 While stone is porous and needs sealing – quartz is not.

-Our pantry supplies had also grown to include twice as many jars and canisters – and we decided to upgrade that somehow (Stay tuned for a future post about replacing our dark sideboard with a thrifted bakers rack – to fulfill our pantry needs!)
+Our pantry supplies had also grown to include twice as many jars and canisters – and we decided to upgrade that somehow (Link to post about replacing our dark sideboard with a thrifted bakers rack – to fulfill our pantry needs!)

 We called our kitchen contractor to inquire about a new counter to match our existing quartz (in Cloudy Bay).